feroldi/ricing/chapter1/item1.md

 What happens if you start your window manager from some directory other than your home?
-The file system will try to resolve this path by putting the current one (the base name) together with the symlink's content.
+The file system will try to resolve this path by putting the current one (the real path) together with the symlink's content.
 This explains the reason I used path names like `~/etc/example` (note the use of `~`): that name will be resolved to `$HOME/etc/example`, and